sendbird/sendbird-syncmanager-ios/README.md

 // ...setup your query here
 SBSMChannelCollection *channelCollection = [SBSMChannelCollection collectionWithQuery:query];
 ```
+> Note: Currently SyncManager supports `includeEmptyChannel` and `customTypesFilter` only.
+Technically other filters may work properly but SendBird doesn't guarantee them to work as expected.

 If the view is closed, which means the collection is obsolete and no longer used, remove collection explicitly.